PrinciplesDotDev/principles/software-must-be-easy-to-debug.md

 ## Why

-* Problems can be understood without the need for issues.
 * Time is reduced in fixing a problem.
-* A program can be understood much better when tools are available for debugging.
+* A problem that can be understood without difficulty allows the developer to fix it rapidly, which greatly increases developer productivity.
+* *Friction* caused by not understanding a problem leads to frustration for the developer.